ryan-magno/azure-data-fundamentals-notes/README.md

-# azure-data-fundamentals-notes
+# Azure Data Fundamentals Notes
-This directory provides a high-level overview of the various Azure Data Services available to support scalable and efficient data solutions in the cloud.
-Each service is designed to meet specific data needs, from real-time processing to massive data warehousing, ensuring that organizations can leverage their data effectively and efficiently.
+This README provides a comprehensive overview of Azure Data Fundamentals, covering core cloud concepts, data storage and processing, and a wide range of Azure Data Services essential for building scalable and efficient data solutions in the cloud.

 # Core Cloud Concepts